Pekingese: Coat

-All breed standards allow a wide range of color combinations.
+Breed standards allow a wide range of color combinations.
 The majority of Pekingese are gold, red or sable.
 Cream, black, white, tan, black-and-tan and occasionally 'blue' or slate grey have appeared in the breed.
 The latter often has poor pigment and light eyes.
 Albino Pekingese (white with pink eyes) should not be bred due to health problems associated with albinism.

 A black mask or a self-colored face is equally acceptable in show dogs.
 Regardless of coat color, the exposed skin of the muzzle, nose, lips and eye rims is black.
 Due to heavy shedding and to prevent mats, this double-coated breed requires frequent extensive grooming.

 Pekingese weigh from 7 to 14 lb and stand about 6–9 in at the withers; however, they can be smaller.
 These smaller Pekingese are commonly referred to as "sleeve" Pekingese or just "sleeves".
 The name is taken from ancient times, when emperors would carry the smallest of the breed in their sleeves.
-A Pekingese over 14 lbs. is disqualified in the show ring.
+A Pekingese over 14 lb is disqualified in the show ring.

 The Pekingese is slightly longer than tall when measured from the forechest to the rear.
 The overall outline is an approximate ratio of 3 high to 5 long.